 The most quintessential of all the ’70s hairstyles is the feathered haircut.
 The “feathers” were actually just constructed layers that were cut into the front of the hair.
-To get the feathered look, use a large-barrel curling iron and curl your hair away from the face.
+Use a large-barrel curling iron to get the feathered look and curl your hair away from the face.
 Tease for even more volume and then set the style with a strong-hold hairspray, like the Dove Style+Care Extra Hold Hairspray.

 2. Straight Center Part

 The total opposite of the voluminous feathered hair was the long and straight hairstyle.
 This usually was worn as a single-length cut with a center part that was typically adorned with flowers or a headband.
 For this style, it was definitely the longer the better.
 To re-create this look today, you can invest in a good flat iron, or look into a straightening treatment.

 3. The Shag

 4. The Afro

 The grooviest of all the ’70s hairstyles was the ‘fro.
 Worn on guys and girls alike, the ’70s afro was shaped into a halo around the head.
 We also love this look as a way to show off your gorgeous natural hair!
 Check out our guide on adding all volume to curls to get this ’70s look.